catalyst-cloud/catalystcloud-docs/source/object-storage/storage-access-control.rst

 objects in the container they can view.
 In order to do this they will need to be included in the ``WRITE ACL``

-First let's add a write access rule to the access_1 container for restricted-user-2.
+First let's repeat the process we used earlier to add the read access rule and add a write access rule to the access_1 container for restricted-user-2.

 .. code-block:: bash